 There are no magnetic adapters.
 The Dial features a 510 connection and is compatible with most of the cartridges that utilize bottom-fed airflow.
 Some styles of carts might not work.
 But we are going to find out soon enough, here’s a quick rundown on how to use the Dial.

 I tested the Dial with five different types of oil cartridges.
-Four out of the five worked just fine, one of them didn’t make a good connection.
+Four out of the five worked just fine, only one of the delta 8 carts I tested didn’t make a proper connection.
 The draw activation feature works well, it starts up as soon as you take a puff.
 There is no way to turn off the flashing LED lights, but you can just cover it up in your hand if you are trying to be more discreet about it.

 I enjoyed using it in the 3-3.3V range like I usually do with other devices.
 But I tested it out on some of the lower voltages, which is great for conserving oil and getting a more gentle puff.
 I wouldn’t suggest going much higher than 3.3 volts, but some people might enjoy cranking it out.
 The battery life is going to vary based on your preferred setting, but you can probably get through a full day unless you are hitting it constantly on a high voltage setting.